 Hunters Hike – A good activity for Hunters when conditions are unsafe for fishing.

 - Objective – Employees will take a hike through the woods mapping their route and identifying native trees, and plants as they go.
-This will give the them a taste of the thrill that early Russian explorers had in unknown territories, and an idea of the numbers and types of plant species that were identified by early Russian visitors.
+This will give them a taste of the thrill that early Russian explorers had in unknown territories, and an idea of the numbers and types of plant species that were identified by early Russian visitors.
 Hunters can also look out for marine and land mammals, birds and animal tracks.
 Along the way, you can have each child make leaf and bark rubbings as well as drawings of the plant and wildlife around them.
 Please remember – all plants and wildlife are protected in the State Park.
 Be respectful.

 - Materials – Group leader should have a plant and tree identification book.
 Employees (students) should each have a clipboard, notebook and pencils.
 The Fort provides other wildlife identification guides.
+Bring appropriate rain gear as needed, so students can stay warm and dry.
+Heavy rain may cancel this activity.

 - Possible Route – From the entrance of Fort Ross State Historic Park walk across Highway 1 to Fort Ross Road.
 Continue uphill past the Russian Orchard.
 On your left, the north side of the road, through the metal gate and out the dirt road.